TheDaemoness/IceAndShadow3/tools/README.md

 Also generates an advancement that unlocks both recipes at the same time.

 Takes the following arguments:
-* The un-namespaced name of the larger item.
+* The name (implicit namespace: iceandshadow3) of the larger item.
 * (Optional) The un-namespaced name of the smaller item.
 If unspecified, concats `_small` onto the larger item name.

+### add_recipe_cooking.pl
+Generates a cooking (default: smelting) recipe and advancement to unlock it.

+Takes the following arguments:
+* The name of the output item.
+* The name (implicit namespace: iceandshadow3) of the input item.
+* (Optional) The xp yielded by smelting.
+* (Optional) The type of cooking (smelting, blasting, smoking).
+Campfire cooking is excluded by design.
+* (Optional) The time in ticks it takes for the cooking to finish.